ximarketing/ximarketing.github.io/server/intranet/README.md

 individual accounts, the server cannot identify the lecturer—the lecturer should open the host page before sharing its locally generated QR code.

+Each active host session also generates a separate 256-bit participant invitation embedded only in the QR link fragment.
+Participants type no password, but `/api/submit` accepts names only when the current invitation is present.
+The invitation is absent from public state and HTTP logs and rotates when the host resets or a genuinely new host takes over.

 Participants enter only a first name or nickname.
 Participant polling never receives the roster or selected names; those are returned only to the active host.
 Names, host state, and selection state live only in memory, are not written to application logs, and disappear whenever the container is restarted.
-QR codes and fonts are bundled locally; the protected join URL is not sent to an external service.
+QR codes and fonts are bundled locally; the public join URL is not sent to an external service.

 Keep the `intranet` DNS record in **DNS-only** mode.
 If it is later changed to Cloudflare proxying, configure trusted Cloudflare proxy ranges before relying